Safe and Healthy Campus Community

 • Familiarize yourself with NYU’s Policy on Sexual Assault, Harassment and Other forms of Sexual Misconduct.

 • Should an activity or program recommend or require the use of social media, remind students about cyberbullying, online stalking, and how to stay safe online.
 With the explosion of social media, administrators and staff can be part of a larger conversation with students about digital citizenship and online behavior.
 You can instruct them in safe, ethical, and responsible Internet use.
 Consider establishing “rules” for social media projects which will help students stay safer online.
-Basic tips include: know if your Division or Department has a policy on using social media, and comply; use public pages for your activities to post events and other updates; use groups to control membership and facilitate discussion; and address inappropriate content, and if necessary, report any threatening behavior to the Office of Community Standards and Compliance, Public Safety, or the Wellness Exchange.
+Basic tips include: know if your Division or Department has a policy on using social media, and comply; use public pages for your activities to post events and other updates; use groups to control membership and facilitate discussion; and address inappropriate content, and if necessary, report any threatening behavior to the Office of Community Standards and Compliance, Campus Safety, or the Wellness Exchange.
 For more about teaching in a digital age, download the Facebook for Educators Guide, and be familiar with personal internet safety precautions.

 a) Flu vaccination